 Composability of Packaged Business Capabilities is a fundamental tenant of modern e-Commerce architectures.

-The MACH Alliance takes it one step further and talks to the value of assembling multi-vendor best-of-breed component based solutions.
+The MACH Alliance takes it one step further and talks to the value of assembling multi-vendor best-of-breed components.
 MACH Alliance also advocates for these components to be built with an API first mentality which hides the complexity behind a set of standard application interfaces.
+Composability allows for niche innovators, like Talon.One who provide focused differentiated capabilities, to pick their "platforms" they want to support.

+Over the past few years the leading monolithic commerce platforms like Salesforce Commerce Cloud, SAP Commerce Cloud and Oracle Commerce look increasingly similar.
 This reminds us a lot of the operating system (OS) wars of the 80's and early 90's.
 The big companies pushed their proprietary computers with their proprietary applications.
 Each computer had their underlying proprietary operating system which their applications ran on.
-What a pain.
+What a pain it was.

 This Ontology will help serve to address the biggest issue facing composable commerce today which is complexities inherent in integration and solution assembly.

-Shopify talks about "offering independence for every component of the commerce operating system" link
+Shopify talks about "offering independence for every component of the commerce operating system" link.

 This Ontology is unique in that it recognizes "Asset" as the central "Thing".
-Marketing crafts catalogs, categories, product abstractions, and channels to prepare the "Thing" for selling.
-Commerce involve offers (buy/sell), orders, and transactions to sell the "Thing".
+Marketing crafts catalogs, categories, product abstractions, and channels to prepare the "Thing" for selling. eCommerce involve offers (buy/sell), orders, and transactions to sell the "Thing".
 Supply chain operations support production and fulfillment of the "Thing".

-Traditional Ontologies, like GoodRelations, have "ProductOrServiceModel" abstractionProductOrServiceModel is sometimes more accurately described as a "Specification" of the "Thing" being fulfilled.
+Traditional Ontologies, like GoodRelations, have "ProductOrServiceModel" abstraction.
+ProductOrServiceModel is sometimes more accurately described as a "Specification" of the "Thing" being sold and fulfilled.
 In current eCommerce solutions this specification is often referred to as "Product" and "Product Variant".

 In most cases "Product" is expressed in marketing terms and only loosely associated with the "actual thing" that gets fulfilled.
 Solutions will leverage Product Variant to get closer to the "actual thing", but the attributes used are often also abstract and serve only as a specification.
 "Product" and "Product Variant" abstraction is then carried forward to related offers, orders, payment and fulfillment which can get even more convoluted.
 It works for simple things, but falls short in more sophisticated digital experiences.